 Henri August Duval (1777-1814) was born in Alençon, France.
-He was a physician, and lived a period shortly after when Cape plants were in vogue (roughly 1680-1772).
+He was a physician and lived a period shortly after when Cape plants were in vogue (roughly 1680-1772).
 He maintained a small garden that contained many succulent plants from South Africa.
-Very little is known of Duval himself, but the genus Duvalia was named after him, in appreciation and reciprocation by Haworth.
+Very little else is known about Duval, but the genus Duvalia was named after him, in appreciation and reciprocation by Haworth.

 In 1809, Duval published a list of his plants in a pamphlet Plantae Succulentae, in Horto Alenconio.
-He raised Haworth’s Aloe section Parviflorae to a new genus, as Haworthia.
-A copy of his pamphlet was sent to Haworth in time for inclusion of the genus in his Synopsis plantarum succulentarum.
+He raised Haworth’s Aloe section Parviflorae to a new genus, as Haworthia, and section Curviflorae as Gasteria.
+He sent a copy to Haworth, who was the first to accept the two generic names in his Synopsis plantarum succulentarum.